 If you have a backup of your content and you find yourself without access to your website hosting or WordPress account, you can always have a new website created on a different hosting account.
 When the site is ready to go live, you can point the domain to the new website (hence why the domain is the critical piece).

 - Purchase your own hosting account at a reputable host such as Siteground.
 There are others but do your homework and select one that has the performance you need at the price you want to pay.

 - When you decide to hire someone to build your website, make sure they are fine working with a hosting account that you control.

-- Keep a backup of your website using the All in One WordPress Migration plugin.
-In the event you need to move the site to a new hosting provider, you can acquire the unlimited extension that enables you to restore the backup on the new host.
+- Keep a backup of your website using the All in One WordPress Migration plugin or some other backup application.
+Just make sure you have the backups stored locally on your computer.
+In the event you need to move the site to a new hosting provider, you can restore the backup on the new host.

 - If your hosting provider won’t allow you to use this plugin, keep a backup of your WordPress content and media library.
 Export all the content into an .XML file.
 Worst case, you can install WordPress and a new theme and import your content.
 You would have to upload your media into the media library.
 Your content is a critical piece of your overall marketing plan as it is what attracts people to your business.
 Trying to recreate the content from scratch would be a major project.

 As a business, you should always use a branded email address.
 A branded email address is one that originates from your domain.
 Most hosting companies offer webmail that will give you this option, but using webmail really isn’t ideal.